-The MN-DNR Enforcement Division has regulatory oversight of Minnesota’s Taxidermy Industry.
-Taxidermy is the method of preserving or mounting either whole or in part, a wild animal using the skin or skeleton.
-The information on this website is provided to assist taxidermists and other’s interested in taxidermy with a basic understanding of Minnesota’s Taxidermy Regulations, as well as examples of taxidermist reporting forms and tags.
-If you have specific questions regarding taxidermy regulations, contact your local Conservation Officer.
+The Minnesota DNR Division of Enforcement has regulatory oversight of Minnesota’s taxidermy industry.
+Taxidermy is the method of preserving or mounting, either whole or in part, a wild animal using the skin or skeleton.
+The information on this website is provided to assist taxidermists and others interested in taxidermy with a basic understanding of Minnesota’s taxidermy regulations, as well as examples of taxidermist reporting forms and tags.
+If you have specific questions regarding taxidermy regulations, contact your local conservation officer.

 Frequently asked questions and answers for taxidermy

 United States Fish and Wildlife Service Sample Forms